ibm-cloud-docs/vpc/block_storage_vpc_about.md

 When you use customer-managed encryption, you import your root key to a key management service (KMS) of your choice, either {{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}}.
 You can also create your root key in the KMS.
 The VPC infrastructure locates the key in the KMS instance and then encrypts the volume.
 For prerequisites and a one-time set up procedure, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-creating-instances-byok#byok-vsi-prereqs).

 After encrypting your volume, you can't remove the encryption or change it to provider-managed encryption.

+For information about creating customer-managed encryption for volumes during virtual server instance provisioning, see [Customer managed encryption for block storage](/docs/vpc?topic=vpc-creating-instances-byok).

 ## Next Steps
 {: #block-storage-about-next-steps}